-Catalan sale bit ADA sauce, or Catalan sauce, is eaten with "calçots," which are a special kind of green onion from Cataluna.
-Char-grilled green onions with salt bit ADA sauce make both a good "tape" and side dish for spring and summer.
+Catalan salbitxada (sale-bit-ADA) sauce, or Catalan sauce, is eaten with "calçots," which are a special kind of green onion from Cataluna.
+Char-grilled green onions with salbitxada sauce make both a good "tape" and side dish for spring and summer.
 Tasty and easy to make, try this sauce recipe with all types of grilled vegetables, not just onions.
 It also livens up chicken or fish dishes.

 More About Calçots